 GT Capital's portfolio of businesses is well-positioned to benefit from broad-based growth in the Philippine economy and domestic consumption in particular.
-The portfolio as of December 31, 2022 comprises directly-held interests in the following GT Capital component companies:
+The portfolio as of December 31, 2023 comprises directly-held interests in the following GT Capital component companies:

-Automotive Assembly, Importation, Distribution, Dealership and Financing - GT Capital primarily conducts its automotive business through its 51.0% interest in Toyota Motor Philippines Corporation (TMP).
-TMP is engaged in the assembly, importation, and wholesale distribution of Toyota motor vehicles in the Philippines, and is also engaged in the sale of motor vehicle parts and accessories both within the Philippines and abroad through exports.
+• Automotive assembly, importation, distribution, dealership and financing - GT Capital primarily conducts its automotive business through its 51.0% interest in Toyota Motor Philippines Corporation (TMP).
+TMP is engaged in the assembly, importation, and wholesale distribution of Toyota motor vehicles in the Philippines and is also engaged in the sale of motor vehicle parts and accessories both within the Philippines and abroad through exports.
 TMP is also engaged in the distribution of Lexus brand motor vehicles in the Philippines.
-In addition, TMP owns Toyota Makati with one (1) branch - Toyota Bicutan; Toyota San Fernando in Pampanga with two (2) branches - in Plaridel, Bulacan and Hacienda Luisita, Tarlac City; and Lexus Manila, situated in Bonifacio Global City, Taguig.
+In addition, TMP owns Toyota Makati with one (1) branch - Toyota Bicutan; Toyota San Fernando in Pampanga with two (2) branches - Toyota Plaridel, Bulacan and Toyota Hacienda Luisita, Tarlac City; and Lexus Manila, situated in Bonifacio Global City, Taguig.

-GT Capital conducts its automotive dealership business through its 58.10% interest in Toyota Manila Bay Corporation (TMBC).
-TMBC exclusively distributes Toyota motor vehicles in the Luzon island, primarily servicing the market in Metro Manila.
-They also offer original Toyota brand motor vehicle parts and accessories, and provide after-sales services to Toyota vehicles.
+Prior to the assignment of TMBC shares by GT Capital to GTCAM, GT Capital conducted its automotive dealership business through its 58.10% interest in Toyota Manila Bay Corporation (TMBC).
+TMBC exclusively distributes Toyota motor vehicles in the Luzon Island, primarily servicing the market in Metro Manila.
+They also offer genuine Toyota brand motor vehicle parts and accessories, and provide after-sales services to Toyota vehicles.

 GT Capital provides financing for the acquisition of Toyota motor vehicles through its 40.00% interest in Toyota Financial Services Philippines Corporation (TFSPH).
-TFSPH offers retail loans, finance lease and full service operating lease to its individual and corporate clients for the acquisition of brand-new and/or certified pre-owned Toyota vehicles.
+TFSPH offers retail loans, finance lease and full-service operating lease to its individual and corporate clients for the acquisition of brand-new and/or certified pre-owned Toyota vehicles.
 In October 19, 2021, TFSPH launched myTOYOTA Wallet, a digital payment app that brings together a range of payment options in a single platform connected to the entire Toyota ecosystem.

 On June 13, 2016, SEC approved the incorporation of GT Capital Auto and Mobility Holdings, Inc. (GTCAM), formerly GT Capital Auto Dealership Holdings, Inc. (GTCAD).
 GTCAM is a holding entity primarily for future auto dealerships of the Company.
 On July 14, 2016, SEC approved the incorporation of Toyota Subic, Inc. (TSB), a joint venture between GTCAM and JBT Global Holdings Inc. (JBT Global), with GTCAM owning 55% and JBT Global owning 45% of TSB's issued and outstanding capital stock.
 TSB commenced commercial operations on November 8, 2018.
-On December 29, 2020, GTCAM and Toyota Corolla Sapporo Philippines Holdings, Inc. (TSR) from TMP with 60% of TSR transferred to GTCAM and 40% transferred to TCSPHI.
-GTCAM also has businesses in the pre-owned vehicle sector through its 56% interest in JBA Philippines, Inc. and 70% interest in Premium Warranty Services Philippines, Inc.
+On December 29, 2020, GTCAM and Toyota Corolla Sapporo Philippines Holdings, Inc. (TCSPHI) entered into a share sale and purchase agreement to purchase Toyota Sta.
+Rosa Laguna, Inc. (TSR) from TMP with 60% of TSR transferred to GTCAM and 40% transferred to TCSPHI.
+GTCAM also has businesses in the pre-owned vehicle sector through its 40% effective ownership interest in JBA Philippines, Inc. and 46.67% effective ownership interest in Premium Warranty Services Philippines, Inc.